apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 ### Basic exit

-Use the `exit()` method to treminate the Actor with a custom status message:
+Use the `exit()` method to terminate the Actor with a custom status message:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">